pleaseshutup/dandom/README.md

 DOM() accepts any single node or a collection of nodes and returns the DANDOM object for those nodes.

+Easily extend DANDOM with simple libraries by using DANDOM.prototype.myfunction = function(){ }

 DOM Element Creation
 --------------------
 Create a new div